Koushikphy/Koushikphy.github.io/_pages/about.md

 permalink: /
 ---

 Hi there.
 I'm Koushik Naskar.
-I'm a PhD student in School of Chemical Sciences, Indian Association for the Cultivation of Science.
+I'm a PhD student in School of Chemical Sciences, Indian Association for the Cultivation of Science, Kolkata, India.
 I love learning about technologies and building tools to automate stuff.
-Check out the [Projects page](/) to know more about my works
+Check out the [Projects page](/projects) to know more about my works.